 Director of Animal Behaviour and Welfare Research Centre (ABWRC)

-Nationally and internationally over the past two and a half decades, Dr Matthews has made many novel contributions to improving the management of domestic and wild animals through research and an application of a fundamental understanding of animal behaviour.
+Nationally and internationally over the past two and a half decades, Dr Matthews has made many leading and insightful contributions to improving the management of domestic and wild animals through research and an application of a fundamental understanding of animal behaviour.
 A cornerstone of his work has been the development and utilisation of principles and methodologies from the fields of the experimental analysis of behaviour and behavioural economics for quantifying motivation and welfare in farm and laboratory animals.
 This work has set a standard for rigorous, objective assessment of an animal’s perceptions of its requirements.
 Areas where he has applied these methodologies include the identification of thermal thresholds in cattle and the effects of variation in body condition on animal welfare in sheep and cattle.

 Other areas where Dr Matthews has demonstrated his aptitude for innovative, yet practical, behavioural science include: the development of non-chemical, humane methods of pain relief for use in farmed deer; development and utilisation of automated blood samplers for use on free-ranging deer to identify humane methods for handling and transporting farmed deer; understanding societal dimensions relevant to the objective assessment of welfare; based on animal learning principles, development and patenting of a novel bird repellent that lessens the risk of harming native birds during mammalian pest control operations; contribution to the design and development of an exclusion barrier that protects indigenous New Zealand’s flora and fauna from common mammalian predators.
 More>>